aniknia/aniknia/README.md

 ## :octocat: Welcome to my Page

-I'm mechanical engineer.
+I'm a mechanical engineer.
 Softwares cool so I do that sometimes too.
 There aint much here but you're welcome to look around and steal something if you like it.

 ---